LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 ```

 ## Global Command
-The global command in vim is very powerful and will solve a lot of your problems quickly.
+The global command in Vim is very powerful and will solve a lot of your problems quickly.

 The basic syntax goes something as follows: